astropy/pyregion/docs/getting_started.rst

     >>> print r2[0].coord_list
     [482.27721401429852, 472.76641383805912, 18.811792596807045]

-*ShapeList.as_imagecoord* can take a WCS object instead of a header.
-This is useful if your fits file is not a simple 2D image, as you can then use only the celestial subset of the co-ordinates to parse the region: ::
+`ShapeList.as_imagecoord <pyregion.ShapeList.as_imagecoord>` can take a `astropy.wcs.WCS` object instead of a header.
+This is useful if your FITS file is not a simple 2D image, as you can then use only the celestial subset of the co-ordinates to parse the region: ::

     from astropy.io import fits